clue/reactphp-http-proxy/README.md

   ReactPHP's standard
   [`ConnectorInterface`](https://github.com/reactphp/socket#connectorinterface).
 * **Lightweight, SOLID design** -
-  Provides a thin abstraction that is [*just good enough*](http://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
+  Provides a thin abstraction that is [*just good enough*](https://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
   Builds on top of well-tested components and well-established concepts instead of reinventing the wheel.
 * **Good test coverage** -
-  Comes with an automated tests suite and is regularly tested against actual proxy servers in the wild
+  Comes with an automated tests suite and is regularly tested against actual proxy servers in the wild.

 **Table of contents**